JonTDean/Lesson10-Is-Horrible/OriginalCriticism.md

 ### Part 1

 ` This is the most unorganized mess I've ever read.
-How does the author exepct for us to simulate a real world environment if we cannot talk to our client?
-We are Software Developers not mindreaders.
+How does the author expect for us to simulate a real world environment if we cannot talk to our client?
+We're Software Developers not mindreaders.
 In a real world environment there is a back and forth in order to clarify responsibilities.
 This is written by someone who has never worked in a professional environment, least of all a Software Development field.`

 `Where does the person asking us want this?
-Preference is definitely used here, however in an environment where you are being "professional" following a ruleset in order to have your code be readable is necessary.`
+Preference is definitely used here, however in an environment where you are being "professional" following a ruleset in order to have your code be readable is necessary.
+ESPECIALLY if you have 30 different people writing it.
+Template programming exists for a reason: https://en.wikipedia.org/wiki/Template_metaprogramming << This increases readability.`

 Create a program named ContractorPayrollDemo that declares an array of 10 Employee objects.

 ` What is this?
-Did the writer think of this over the course of 10 seconds?
+It took the writer 30 seconds to write this god awful lesson.
 Why are we declaring something prior to specifying the Blueprint for what we want to display?
 Horrible Software Development writing here.
 Why are we spamming the user with 300 lines of text?
 That is not user friendly.
 Let's have some tact.`

 Prompt the user for data for each object and display 10 objects.